September 30, 2023

 Melbourne’s Lost Buildings

-Melbourne was founded in 1835 and has been rebuilt, and re-designed, ever since.
-Here is a list of some striking examples of Melbourne's lost buildings.
+Melbourne was founded in 1835 and has been rebuilt many times since.
+Here is are the best examples of Melbourne's lost buildings.

 MELBOURNE FISH MARKETS